denisdugar/ci-cd-tutorial-sample-app/infra/README.md

 sudo mv argocd /usr/local/bin/
 ```

-Use this command to get admin password for login ArgoCD
+Use this command to get admin password for logging ArgoCD
 ```sh
 argocd admin initial-password -n argocd
 ```

-Use kubectl to get LoadBalancer url for ArgoCD
+Use kubectl to get LoadBalancer URL for ArgoCD
 ```sh
 kubectl get service -n argocd
 ```

-For create application in ArgoCD use this command (change image)
+Create an application in ArgoCD, use this command (change image)
 ```sh
 kubectl apply -f application.yaml
 ```

-Let's add ArgoCD image updater to our cluster for automaticaly update repo and deploy if new version apears in DockerHub repo
+Let's add ArgoCD image updater to our cluster to automatically update repo and deploy if a new version appears in DockerHub repo
 ```sh
 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj-labs/argocd-image-updater/stable/manifests/install.yaml
 ```

-Create secret for ArgoCD image updater to have access to your DockerHub repo
+Create a secret for ArgoCD image updater to have access to your DockerHub repo
 ```sh
 kubectl create -n argocd secret docker-registry dockerhub-secret \
   --docker-username someuser \